ask0ldd/SpringAngularTesting/back/README.md

 - Register a new user account.
 - Log into your account.
-- View the user informations.
+- View the user's information.
-- Post a new yoga session, including a picture.
+- Post a new yoga session.
 - Update an existing session.
 - Browse all posted sessions.
 - View all the details regarding a specific session.